corihuang/fridge/content/Level end modal.md

-The Level end modal shows up at the end of (most) game levels.
+The Level end modal shows up on the [[Gameplay screen design]] at the end of (most) game levels.
 It shows:

 - Results rating (star rating) or lose message if the player wasn't able to complete the level
 - Level stats: